roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  Elizabeth was appalled.
 Last night she had been in shock, not noticing they had been locked in the cage.
 Having to pee in a basin wasn't too bad, as the facilities in the desert camp where she worked weren't up to much.

  Jane excepted the demeaning position calmly.
 Jane watched her let loose.
 The woman seemed to revel in being subjected to the demeaning position, as it reinforced her self-image as a slave.
-Report_Story #2